mage-ai/mage-ai/README_dev.md

 > [!WARNING]
 > _All commands below, without any notes, assume you are at the root of the repo._

-Mage server uses Python >=3.6 (as per `setup.py`), but the development dependencies will complain if you're not using at least Python 3.8.
-We [use Python 3.10](./Dockerfile).
+Mage server uses Python >=3.8 (as per `setup.py`), and the development dependencies will complain if you're not using at least Python 3.8.
+We [use Python 3.11](./Dockerfile).

 As such, make sure you have Python >=3.8.
 Verify this with: